laravel-enso/DataTable/README.md

 - `php artisan vendor:publish --tag=datatable-class` - the abstract TableStructure class that must be extended when creating specific structures
 - `php artisan vendor:publish --tag=enso-update` - a common alias for when wanting to update the VueJS component, once a newer version is released.

+### Notes

+The [Laravel Enso](https://github.com/laravel-enso/Enso) package comes with this package included.
+There you'll find working examples for using the component

+In the snippets folder you'll find a sublime snippet for quickly creating a stub table-structure class

+Depends on:
+ - [Core](https://github.com/laravel-enso/Core) for the user model
+ - [Helpers](https://github.com/laravel-enso/Helpers) for some generic classes
+ - [VueComponents](https://github.com/laravel-enso/VueComponents) for the accompanying VueJS components
+ - [Laravel-Excel](https://github.com/Maatwebsite/Laravel-Excel) for working the excel files

 <!--h-->
 ### Contributions